What Is a Medicare Special Needs Plan (SNP)?

 Confirm your qualifying status

-Determine which SNP type you qualify for before searching for plans.
+Each SNP type has its own eligibility requirement.
 D-SNP requires active Medicaid enrollment.
 C-SNP requires a documented diagnosis of a CMS-qualifying chronic condition.
 I-SNP and IE-SNP require institutional-level care documentation.
-Your doctor or a benefits counselor can help confirm your status.
+Your doctor or a benefits counselor can verify your status before you search for plans.

 2. 2